WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `bit_rate`

-Amount of digital audio data transmitted or processed in unit time; This field holds numbers measured in bits per second (bps).
+Amount of digital audio data transmitted or processed in unit time.
+This field holds numbers measured in bits per second (bps).

 **See also:**